rjprins/fastapi-restly/docs/Imports.md

 Or, `from fastapi_ding import schemas, sqlbase`

-Or, `from fastapi_ding import AsyncAlchemyView, IDBase, TimestampMixin, etc, etc.`
+Or, `from fastapi_ding import AsyncAlchemyView, IDBase, TimestampsMixin, etc, etc.`